Gamba: Marry Gaussian Splatting with Mamba for single view 3D reconstruction: Introduction

 Previous approaches to single-view 3D reconstruction have mainly been achieved through Score Distillation Sampling~(SDS)~\cite{poole2022dreamfusion}, which leverages pre-trained 2D diffusion models~\cite{graikos2022diffusion,rombach2022high} to guide optimization of the underlying representations of 3D assets.
 These optimization-based approaches have achieved remarkable success, known for their high-fidelity and generalizability.
 However, they require a time-consuming per-instance optimization process~\cite{stable-dreamfusion,wang2023prolificdreamer,wu2024consistent3d} to generate a single object and also suffer from artifacts such as the “multi-face” problem arising from bias in pre-trained 2D diffusion models~\cite{hong2023debiasing}.
 On the other hand, previous approaches predominantly utilized neural radiance fields (NeRF)~\cite{mildenhall2021nerf,barron2021mip}, which are equipped with high-dimensional multi-layer perception (MLP) and inefficient volume rendering~\cite{mildenhall2021nerf}.
 This computational complexity significantly limits practical applications on limited compute budgets.
 For instance, the Large reconstruction Model (LRM)~\cite{adobelrm} is confined to a resolution of 32 using a triplane-NeRF~\cite{Shue_2023_CVPR} representation, and the resolution of renderings is limited to 128 due to the bottleneck of online volume rendering.

-To address these challenges and thus achieve \textit{efficient} single-view 3D reconstruction, we are seeking an amortized generative framework with the groundbreaking 3D Gaussian Splatting, notable for its memory-efficient and high-fidelity tiled rendering~\cite{kerbl20233d,zwicker2002ewa,chen2024survey,wang2024view}.
+To address these challenges and thus achieve \textit{efficient} single-view 3D reconstruction, we are seeking an amortized reconstruction framework with the groundbreaking 3D Gaussian Splatting, notable for its memory-efficient and high-fidelity tiled rendering~\cite{kerbl20233d,zwicker2002ewa,chen2024survey,wang2024view}.
 Despite recent exciting progress~\cite{tang2023dreamgaussian}, how to properly and immediately generate 3D Gaussians remains a less studied topic.
 Recent prevalent 3D amortized generative models~\cite{adobelrm,wang2023pf,agg,dmv3d,zou2023triplane,li2023instant3d} predominantly use transformer-based architecture as their backbones~\cite{vaswani2017attention,peebles2023scalable}, but we argue that these widely used architectures are sub-optimal for generating 3DGS.
-The crucial challenge stems from the fact that 3DGS requires a sufficient number of 3D Gaussians to accurately represent a 3D model or scene.
-However, the spatio-temporal complexity of Transformers increases quadratic-ally with the number of tokens~\cite{vaswani2017attention}, which limits the expressiveness of the 3DGS due to the insufficient token counts for 3D Gaussians.
-Furthermore, the 3DGS parameters possess specific physical meanings, making the simultaneous generation of 3DGS parameters a more challenging task.
+The crucial challenge stems from the fact that 3DGS requires a sufficient number of 3D Gaussians to accurately represent a single 3D object.
+However, the computational complexity of the attention mechanism in transformers increases quadratically with the number of tokens~\cite{vaswani2017attention}.
+Existing works~\cite{agg, zou2023triplane} struggle to build amortized 3DGS reconstruction models with transformers.
+They resort to a multi-stage training paradigm to alleviate this bottleneck, but the performance is still limited due to the insufficient number of Gaussians in the first stage.
+Furthermore, 3DGS has explicit, non-structural, and discrete nature, making the simultaneous generation of 3DGS parameters a more challenging task compared to its Neural Radiance Fields (NeRF) counterparts.